 At every point, it’s essential that your content is educational and helpful.
 It needs to deliver value to the reader, not just marketing messages.
 It is through this valuable content that you’ll have the chance to position yourself as a thought leader in developers’ eyes for your particular product area.
 Becoming the number one article for a very specific topic can be immensely valuable.

 A good content strategy has several layers.
 At the top of the funnel sits content that looks at general problems and solutions – top ten roundups, blog posts, infographics and more.
 The aim is to create an initial awareness of your brand, putting yourself on developers’ radars.
+Many tools can help you with this; for example, for your blog post, you can use an AI writing tool, or for your infographics, you can leverage graphic design software to enhance visual appeal and effectiveness

 Next comes content that shows developers how your product/platform/tool can be used to accomplish something.
 In essence, how it can make their lives easier in practical terms.
 This is about showing the real-world value of your product in different scenarios, all in a gentle, non-promotional way, of course.